postfixadmin/postfixadmin/DOCUMENTS/OIDC-Feature.md

 - [ ] Verify local password auth still works when `auth_provider = 'local'`
 - [ ] Verify `config.local.php` is preserved during any future upgrades

+## Security

+- **State validation** — prevents CSRF attacks
+- **Nonce verification** — prevents token replay attacks (nonce must be present and match)
+- **Issuer validation** — ID token `iss` claim must match configured issuer URL
+- **Audience validation** — ID token `aud` claim must match configured client ID
+- **JWT signature validation** — via firebase/php-jwt with JWKS key fetching
+- **Active account check** — disabled admin accounts cannot log in via OIDC

+## Known Issues

+- **SameSite=Strict session cookie** — PostfixAdmin uses `SameSite=Strict` for its session cookie.
+Cross-site callbacks from external providers (Microsoft Entra, Google, Okta, Auth0) may lose the session containing `oidc_state`.
+This is only a problem if the OIDC provider is on a different domain than PostfixAdmin.
+Same-site deployments (Keycloak on the same domain) are unaffected.
+- **Auto-provisioning uses direct db_insert** — New admin accounts are created via `db_insert()` rather than `AdminHandler::add()`.
+This is a known limitation; future work should use the handler.
+- **No per-domain/multitenant OIDC** — One global OIDC provider for all domains.
+Different issuers per domain are not supported.
+- **No discovery document issuer validation** — The `.well-known/openid-configuration` document's `issuer` field is not validated against the configured issuer.
+This is only a risk if the discovery endpoint can be manipulated.
+- **UserInfo endpoint** — When used, the `sub` claim from UserInfo is not verified against the ID token's `sub`.
+This is only a risk if the UserInfo endpoint is compromised.

 ## Local QA Results

 | Check | Result |